 Laurie is a former college administrator who lives in Amherst, MA with Anne, her long-time partner and Honey, the Mexican street dog she rescued while kayaking in Mexico.
 Two of the most popular courses she developed while teaching was hiking and dog sledding which fueled her love of sharing outdoor adventures with others.
 Her favorite activities include hiking, sea kayaking, snow shoeing, biking, swimming and yoga.
 She joined AGC in 2013 and loves adventure travel and meeting new people.

 Tali lives near Lexington, Kentucky and has been with AGC since 2014.
-She loves meeting women from all over who enjoy hiking and exploring.
+She loves meeting women from around the globe who enjoy hiking and exploring.
 In addition to hiking and backpacking, Tali enjoys kayaking, and cycling.
-She has hiked the Sheltowee Trace, Kentucky's long trail, and is taking a break from her job as a physician assistant to hike the Appalachian Trail in 2019.
+She has hiked the Sheltowee Trace, Kentucky''s long trail, and took a break from her job as a physician assistant to hike the Appalachian Trail in 2019.
 She is originally from Utah and loves the desert Southwest as well as the Eastern forests.
 When not guiding or hiking, she loves to visit her grown children and be with her husband and dogs.